How to do a Linear Discriminant Analysis in R (Step-by-Step)?

 [1] "class" "posterior" "x"

-#view predicted class for first six observations in test set
+# Display the predicted class for the first six observations in the test set

 head(predicted$class)